-Pursuant to the terms of the Loan Agreement, the Company agreed to issue to the Lender common shares of the Company as bonus shares which will be subject to resale restrictions expiring four months from the date of issuance.
-At December 31, 2014 the Company had issued a total of 1,200,627 bonus shares to the Lender at an average price of CAD\$3.11 (USD\$2.92) per common share.
+Pursuant to the terms of the Loan Agreement, the Company agreed to issue to the Lender common shares of the Company as bonus shares subject to resale restrictions expiring four months from the date of issuance.
+For the year ended December 31, 2015, the Company had issued nil bonus shares (December 31, 2014 - 1,200,627 bonus shares issued at average price of CAD\$3.11 or equivalent USD\$2.92 per common share).